-- Ensure compliance with local, state and federal rules and regulations, including security standards and privacy practices.
+- Ensure compliance with local, state, and federal rules and regulations, including security standards and privacy practices.

-- Transcribes medical reports such as History and Physicals, Consultations, Operative Reports, Progress Notes, Discharge Summaries, EEGs, GI Lab procedure notes, EMGs and similar medical reports from recorded dictation.
+- Transcribes medical reports such as History and Physicals, Consultations, Operative Reports, Progress Notes, Discharge Summaries, EEGs, GI Lab procedure notes, EMGs, and similar medical reports from recorded dictation.

-- Ensures the correct spelling of medical terminologies and other words, correct punctuation and grammar in the transcribed reports without changing the sentence meaning.
+- Ensures the correct spelling of medical terminologies and other words, correct punctuation, and grammar in the transcribed reports without changing the sentence meaning.

-- Transcribe dictation by physicians and/or other healthcare providers in order to document patient care ensuring accuracy of transcription for correct medical language, punctuation, grammar, and spelling.
+- Transcribe dictation by physicians and/or other healthcare providers in order to document patient care ensuring the accuracy of transcription for correct medical language, punctuation, grammar, and spelling.

 - Work independently from home transcribing medical records from a web-based platform utilizing Microsoft Word.